What Does it Cost to Start the Scroll Sawing Hobby?

 These are available at Amazon, Walmart, and other retailers.

-These average cost for a foot pedal is around $25.00 – $50.00
+The average cost for a foot pedal is around $25.00 – $50.00

 Magnifying lamp

-Magnifying lamp – These are available at many retailers such as Harbor Freight, Lowes, Home Depot, and Amazon, etc..
+Magnifying lamps are available at many retailers such as Harbor Freight, Lowes, Home Depot, Amazon, etc. The cost for a magnifying lamp will be between $40.00 – $100.00

 Spray Adhesive

 You will need spray adhesive to apply your patterns to the stock.
-I like to use 3M Super 77 Multipurpose Spray Adhesive and it is usually available at most big box stores such as Walmart, Home Depot, Lowes and Amazon.
+I like to use 3M Super 77 Multipurpose Spray Adhesive and it is usually available at most big box stores such as Walmart, Home Depot, Lowes, and Amazon.

-Depending on the size of the can, the cost will range from around $7.00 for a 7.3 ounce can to around $17.00 for a 16.7 ounce can.
+Depending on the size of the can, the cost will range from around $7.00 for a 7.3-ounce can to around $17.00 for a 16.7-ounce can.

 Packing Tape